-168 2.1.1 Chemical CDR options
+2.1.1.
+Chemical CDR Options

-Direct Air Carbon Capture (DACC) and storage is a method of filtering CO2 from the ambient air in a two-step process: CO2 capture and regeneration (Heß et al., 2020).
-In our study, we evaluated two types of application of DACC systems: 1) in a rather novel, small scale use in existing heating, ventilation, and air conditioning (HVAC) systems (DACC-HVAC; Dittmeyer et al., 2019), and 2) in more conventional, industrial-scale DACC farms.
-Since DACC options are energy-intensive processes, the technologies are most effective if supplied with carbon-emissionfree energy.
+DACC and storage is a method of filtering CO_2 from the ambient air in a two-step process: CO_2 capture and regeneration (Heß et al., 2020).
+In our study, we evaluated two types of application of DACC systems: (a) in a rather novel, small scale use in existing heating, ventilation, and air conditioning (HVAC) systems (DACC-HVAC; Dittmeyer et al., 2019), and (b) in more conventional, industrial-scale DACC farms.
+Since DACC options are energy-intensive processes, the technologies are most effective if supplied with carbon-emission-free energy.

-Enhanced rock weathering (ERW) captures CO2 through chemical reactions of atmospheric CO2 with carbonate and silicate minerals spread on agricultural soils in the form of powdered limestone or silicate rocks (Beerling et al., 2020).
+ERW captures CO_2 through chemical reactions of atmospheric CO_2 with carbonate and silicate minerals spread on agricultural soils in the form of powdered limestone or silicate rocks (Beerling et al., 2020).
 This CDR option is an acceleration of the weathering process of silicate rocks that occurs in nature on geologic time scales (Archer, 2005; Walker et al., 1981).
 Carbon sequestered in soils is expected to eventually leach out and be transported to the sea.

-2.1.2 Hybrid CDR options - Bioenergy with carbon capture and storage (BECCS)
+2.1.2.
+Hybrid CDR Options-Bioenergy With Carbon Capture and Storage (BECCS)

-Bioenergy with carbon capture and storage encompasses a wide range of technological 183 options, all based on the same principle: First, CO2 is captured from the atmosphere by plants as 184 they grow, then the biomass is converted by combustion, fermentation, biomass gasification or 185 pyrolysis into energy or energy carriers, e.g., electricity, heat, biofuels.
-The CO2 produced during 186 these processes is chemically captured at the point source (i.e., the bioenergy plant) and can 187 subsequently be stored in geological formations or long-life products.
-While BECCS is 188 considered one of the most viable CDR options (Babin et al., 2021), there are still reservations 189 regarding its potential impacts on land use and biodiversity (IPBES-IPCC, 2021), which is why 190 the biomass source considered for BECCS options is of relevance.
+Bioenergy with CCS encompasses a wide range of technological options, all based on the same principle: First, CO_2 is captured from the atmosphere by plants as they grow, then the biomass is converted by combustion, fermentation, biomass gasification or pyrolysis into energy or energy carriers, for example, electricity, heat, biofuels.
+The CO_2 produced during these processes is chemically captured at the point source (i.e., the bioenergy plant) and can subsequently be stored in geological formations or long-life products.
+While BECCS is considered one of the most viable CDR options (Babin et al., 2021), there are still reservations regarding its potential impacts on land use and biodiversity (IPBES-IPCC, 2021), which is why the biomass source considered for BECCS options is of relevance.
 In the following, we will present six different applications of BECC, each to be combined with geological carbon storage.